 - Promoting participation in recreation, arts, and cultural activities

 Those who have been granted council funds will need to supply financial accounts showing how the money has been spent, and provide a report on the project and its success.

 Adapted from the 2015-2025 Long Term Plan (p.7)

-Applications open February 1 and close March 31 each year, for grants which available from July 1 each year.
+Applications open February 1 and close March 31 each year, for grants available from July 1 each year.

 Please read the important information and eligibility criteria contained in the application form.
 Applications for funding can be made each year between 1 February and 31 March for contracts commencing 1 July.
 Payments of the funding will normally be made on a quarterly basis unless otherwise agreed between the parties.

 Evidence of planning, budgets and annual accounts are required as part of the submission for Council's Contract for Services grant.
 Council determines the funding allocations annually, and reviews existing grants against agreed key performance indicators, including financial.

 For more information contact 06 8715000

 For stories on former recipients and their projects see Contestable Grants Fund recipients.

 In the 2108/19 grants round, 31 successful applications were awarded a total sum of $245,500.
 The full 2018/19 list is: